 Impairment thresholds are applied to determine whether waterbodies should be placed on the Impaired Waters List.
 These thresholds are usually expressed as ambient water concentrations of various substances based on numeric water quality criteria included in chs.
 NR 102-105, Wis.
 Adm.
-Code, WDNR technical documents, and federal guidance.
+Code, WDNR technical documents, and federal guidance (document links found in 10.0 Quick Link Guide).
 In some cases, qualitative thresholds based upon narrative standards may be used to make impairment decisions.
 In those cases, a thoroughly documented analysis of the contextual information should be used in conjunction with professional judgment to collectively support a decision.
 Impairment thresholds outlined in WisCALM guidance must be in line with the intent of the water quality criteria in code.
 In some cases, WisCALM lists impairment thresholds for parameters for which water quality criteria have not been promulgated (e.g., macroinvertebrate and fish indices of biotic integrity and chlorophyll concentration) that may also be used as guidance for impairment listing decisions.